When the Top of Your Tomato Remains Stubbornly Green

 No. If the stem end of your tomatoes remains somewhat yellow, it means the fruit was unable to produce lycopene, the pigment that gives tomatoes their wonderful antioxidant properties as well as their red color.
-Lycopene production slows done when the temperature gets warmer than about 75 degrees F., So the cause is similar to green shoulders, but a different pigment is responsible.
+Lycopene production slows done when the temperature gets warmer than about 75 F. So the cause is similar to green shoulders, but a different pigment is responsible.

 What You Can Do to Prevent Green and Yellow Shoulders.

 Once you notice green or yellow shoulders appearing on your ripened tomatoes, it's too late to correct it.
-Like blossom end rot and cracking, one the final symptom appears, there's nothing to be done.
+Like blossom end rot and cracking, once the final symptom appears, there's nothing to be done.